true-grue/Brus-16/README.md

 Brus-16 can be used for various educational projects.
 Examples:

-- Develop a software emulator in another language (e.g., Rust, C#).
+- Develop a software emulator in another language (e.g., Rust, Go).
 - Create an interactive debugger with stack and memory visualization.
 - Write a full-featured assembler with macros and directives.
 - Extend the existing compiler (for-loops, structs).